The river had looked harmless. But the water was already up to my knees and with every step I risked plunging into the stream.

 I wasn’t far from the insignificant village of Nong Khiaw, which was represented by a petite collection of ramshackle houses rising from river Nam Ou’s edge.
 An untouched valley hamlet amid abrupt mountains that were often shrouded in cloud.
 Its very peacefulness had made me crave adventure.

 … Which is why I had found myself, on my second day, wading knee deep in water to get to Tham Pha Thok.

-“A series of caves in an abrupt limestone cliff,” the Lonely Planet said.
+“A series of caves in an abrupt limestone cliff,” the Vietnam Lonely Planet guidebook said.
 “The horizon’s array of towering karst formations reaches a brief but particularly impressive climax.”

 A walk in the countryside

 From Nong Khiaw, I passed typical rural Laotian scenes.
 A narrow country road.
 Stilted houses of wood with thatched walls and roofs.
 Their residents sheltered from the sun while they went about their daily tasks.